Item response theory: IRT models

 Broadly speaking, IRT models can be divided into two families: unidimensional and multidimensional.
 Unidimensional models require a single trait (ability) dimension ${\theta}$.
 Multidimensional IRT models model response data hypothesized to arise from multiple traits.
 However, because of the greatly increased complexity, the majority of IRT research and applications utilize a unidimensional model.

 IRT models can also be categorized based on the number of scored responses.
 The typical multiple choice item is dichotomous; even though there may be four or five options, it is still scored only as correct/incorrect (right/wrong).
 Another class of models apply to polytomous outcomes, where each response has a different score value.
 A common example of this is Likert-type items, e.g., "Rate on a scale of 1 to 5."
+Another example is partial-credit scoring, to which models like the Polytomous Rasch model may be applied.